cscorley/dissertation/chapters/4_proposed/3_combo.md

 In this work, we can utilize much of the already created framework from the previous two research areas covered in this proposal.
 After evaluating the usefulness of changesets, we will not need to instantiate snapshot models for this work.
-Instead, we will create the single changeset topic model to be used for both tasks.
-Where this work will differ from the previous two research areas is in how the topic model is constructed.
+Instead, where this work will differ from the previous two research areas is in how we construct the topic model.

 For RQ1, we want to find if the two approaches can rely on the same model with minimal interference from one another's requirements.
-For example, the FLT task may perform better with less topics, while the DIT task may require many topics for optimal performance.
+For example, the FLT task may perform better with less topics, while the DIT task may require more topics for optimal performance.
 Table \ref{table:combo-rq1} outlines the factors about the model construction we will consider.